Xilinx/PYNQ/README.md

 2. Clone (download) the fork to a local computer using *git clone*.

-3. You can add a new Vivado project, bitstream, SDK project, or notebook to the corresponding folder in `/Pynq-Z1`.
+3. You can modify the Vivado project, bitstream, SDK project, or notebook in the corresponding folder in `/Pynq-Z1`.

-4. Create a new directory, and add all your project files with the appropriate license clearly stated.

-5. Add a `README.md` file.
+5. Modify the documentation if necessary.

 6. Use *git add*-->*git commit*-->*git push* to add changes to your fork.

-7. Then submit a pull request by clicking the *pull request* button on YOUR github repo.
+7. Then submit a pull request by clicking the *pull request* button on your github repo.

 Check the <a href="http://git.huit.harvard.edu/guide/" target="_blank">guide to git</a> for more information.